SpocWiki/_public/schema.org/predicate/Relations/has/has_home_location.md

 - [ #has/_home_location :: ContactPoint, Place ] or
 - [ has_home_location :: ContactPoint, Place ]

-A contact location for a person&#x27;s residence.
+A contact location for a person's residence.

 Relation describes that:
 [ #has_/domain  :: Person ]